John-sCC/jcc_frontend/_posts/2024-01-17-Roles_Lesson_IPYNB_2_.md

 - "email"

 #### Private

 Custom claims such as "admin"

 ### Signature

 Created by the encoded header, used to verify the token is consistent and sent by the same person.
 Automatically generated when using the Spring library.

+### Helpful Website

+If you visit [this website](https://jwt.io/) and enter your encoded JWT, it will give you information about it.